AckerlyXu/heima/articles/hdinsight/hdinsight-component-versioning.md

 This table will be updated as more cluster types are included in HDInsight Premium.

-### Features not supported for HDInsight Premium

-The following features are currently not supported for HDInsight Premium clusters.

-* **No support for Azure Data Lake Store as primary storage**.
-You can still use Azure Data Lake Store as add-on storage with HDInsight Premium clusters.

 ### Pricing and SLA
 For information on pricing and SLA for HDInsight Premium, see [HDInsight pricing](https://www.azure.cn/pricing/details/hdinsight/).